Weak Lensing Tomographic Redshift Distribution Inference for the Hyper Suprime-Cam Subaru Strategic Program three-year shape catalogue: Photometric Redshift Inference Pipeline

 where $z_{\text{0.975}, i}^\text{Mizuki}$ and $z_{\text{0.025}, i}^\text{Mizuki}$ denote the $0.975$ and $0.025$ percentiles for galaxy $i$ derived using the Mizuki estimates of posterior redshift, respectively; and similarly for the DNNz conditional density redshift predictions.
 We found that the above criteria based on the Mizuki and DNNz methods is optimal to ensure that the removal of double solutions is efficient for Mizuki, DNNz and DEMPz.

 We apply this criterion to the first and the second tomographic redshift bins, reducing their sample size by $31\%$ and $8\%$, respectively.
-The third and forth tomographic bins have negligible double solutions.
+The third and fourth tomographic bins have negligible double solutions.
+We, therefore, do not apply any cuts to the corresponding galaxy samples.
 We illustrate the effect of removing the double solutions on the stacked (summed) redshift distribution in Fig.~\ref{fig:stack_pzbin1_doublep}.
 We can see that a reduction of 31\% in sample size by applying Eq.~\eqref{eq:selection} removes double solutions for all three methods available in this work.
 In the following, we will denote the removal of double solutions as the `calibration cut'.

 We have also confirmed that this selection does not induce a spatial selection effect.
 This was tested by comparing the spatial distribution of galaxies before and after we apply the calibration cut and confirming that no significant modification of the clustering was introduced by the cut.